 I stopped caring what other people think

 In 2010 I bought a Cadillac CTS because I liked the idea of driving around in a Cadillac.
 Clearly, at one point in the not-so-distant past, I cared a great deal about what other people thought of me.
-As a result, I spent whatever money I thought was necessary to build (concoct?) the perfect image of myself…an image that I wanted other people to see and draw instant ill-informed conclusions from.
+As a result, I spent whatever money I thought was necessary to build (concoct?) the perfect image of myself…an image that I wanted other people to see and draw instant ill-informed conclusions by.
 “Wow, that guy must be rich”.

 Don’t let other people control your buying choices.

 One day, I stopped giving a shit.
 I stopped caring what other people – people I’ve never met and will probably never see again – thought of me or my possessions.
 I realized that by focusing on what other people thought of me, I put myself at a disadvantage.
 I began to make better financial choices because I put myself first, not others.
 That sounds selfish to write (and probably to read as well), but it’s the truth.
-I spent far too little time reflecting and too much time giving a shit about how I look.
+I spent far too little time reflecting and too much time caring about how I look.

 Words to live by: Nobody cares more about you than…you.